 - Visits across Norfolk to listen to people's concerns and to find solutions to any issues arising.
-This will include visits to community groups, places of worship, and employers. - Delivery of workshops to increase people's understanding of, and participation, in budget setting discussions. - Bringing the role of the Police and Crime Commissioner to life at schools and colleges and shining a light on policing issues that matter to young people. • Telephone and online surgeries for Parish and Town Councils to discuss matters arising in their areas. - to enable a joined-up approach with local and national decision-makers. - the Royal Norfolk Show, Norwich Pride and
+This will include visits to community groups, places of worship, and employers. - Delivery of workshops to increase people's understanding of, and participation, in budget setting discussions. - Bringing the role of the Police and Crime Commissioner to life at schools and colleges and shining a light on policing issues that matter to young people.
+Telephone and online surgeries for Parish and Town Councils to discuss matters arising in their areas.
+Regular meetings with elected representatives, to enable a joined-up approach with local and national decision-makers. • Pop-up surgeries at supermarkets and libraries.

+Attendance at community events such as the Royal Norfolk Show, Norwich Pride and Cromer Carnival.

 MY COMMITMENTS TO YOU

-✓ Invest in Norfolk's safety
+###

 I receive funding from three main sources: the central government policing grant, the policing element of your local council tax, and external grants and income.
 I will actively seek new funding opportunities to support the delivery of local policing services in Norfolk and to tackle crime at its source.

+A robust police force

 Norfolk's police must be equipped to respond to both local concerns and national priorities referred to in the Strategic Policing Requirement.
 I will strive to equip officers with the capacity, skills, and tools to keep our communities safe.

 Focus on prevention & early intervention

 Crime prevention starts long before a crime is committed.
 I will invest in prevention and early intervention to challenge the causes of anti-social behaviour and crime, so that we can build safer communities and protect people from harm.

 Support local projects & policing welfare

 The Police Property Act Fund generates funds through the disposal of property seized by the police under the Proceeds of Crime Act.
 I will use this fund to support projects and services through grant rounds for local projects and to actively support and improve the welfare of police officers and staff.

-⊘ Invest beyond policing
+Invest beyond policing

 I will commission services outside of traditional policing to prevent offending, support and invest in early intervention.
 I will also support community initiatives to prevent and reduce crime, support victims, and tackle domestic abuse.
-Safe communities are built through collaboration, not just enforcement. ∀ Hold the police to account I will hold the Chief Constable to account for delivery of the police service across Norfolk.
-In addition, the delivery of this Police and Crime Plan will require resources to be used as efficiently and effectively as possible to provide the best possible service to the public. ⊘ Community focused The OPCCN will become more focused on problem-solving and delivery of projects.
+Safe communities are built through collaboration, not just enforcement. ### I will hold the Chief Constable to account for delivery of the police service across Norfolk.
+In addition, the delivery of this Police and Crime Plan will require resources to be used as efficiently and effectively as possible to provide the best possible service to the public.
+Community focused The OPCCN will become more focused on problem-solving and delivery of projects.
 Not only commissioning services delivered by other organisations but providing additional capacity to community groups and charitable organisations to drive real, lasting change to Norfolk's communities.